torvalds/linux/Documentation/media/uapi/mediactl/request-api.rst

 order to wait until the request completes.
 A request is considered complete once all its associated buffers are available for dequeuing and all the associated controls have been updated with the values at the time of completion.
-Note that user-space does not need to wait for the request to complete to dequeue its buffers: buffers that are available halfway through a request can be dequeued independently of the request's state.
+Note that user-space does yest need to wait for the request to complete to dequeue its buffers: buffers that are available halfway through a request can be dequeued independently of the request's state.